TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 Let's use our `one.js` and `two.js` examples from before.
 First, we'll need to export our greeting and farewell strings from `one.js`.

 To export something as a **named export**, we can either stick the `export` keyword in front of its declaration, or add an `export { }` somewhere in the file (typically the end), where the curly braces contain a list of the names of the things to export.
-Either method is fine to use, and we can export as many things as we liked as named exports.
+Either method is fine to use, and we can export as many things as we like as named exports.

 ```javascript
 // one.js